Ruby Ridge standoff: Later life of the Weavers

-Domestic terrorism

-American domestic terrorists Timothy McVeigh and Terry Nichols stated that the federal government's poor handling of the Ruby Ridge and Waco sieges motivated them to perpetrate the Oklahoma City bombing.
-On April 19, 1995, they detonated a truck bomb in front of the Alfred P. Murrah Federal Building during business hours.
-168 people were killed and 680 people were injured, mostly US government employees.
-19 of the victims were babies and children, many in the building's day-care center.
-The effects of the blast were equivalent to over 5,000 pounds (2,300 kg) of TNT, and could be heard and felt up to 55 miles (89 km) away; over a third of the Murrah building was destroyed and many nearby buildings were damaged.

 In popular culture

 A CBS miniseries about the Ruby Ridge incident, titled Ruby Ridge: An American Tragedy, aired on May 19 and 21, 1996.
 It was based on the book Every Knee Shall Bow by reporter Jess Walter.
 It starred Laura Dern as Vicki, Kirsten Dunst as Sara, and Randy Quaid as Randy.
 Later that year the television series was adapted as a full-length TV movie, The Siege at Ruby Ridge.

 In 1999, bluegrass musician Peter Rowan addressed the events at Ruby Ridge in his song "The Ballad of Ruby Ridge".

+In April 2003, Discovery Times Channel (now Discovery Channel) released Ruby Ridge: Anatomy of a Tragedy, a 44 minute television documentary of the standoff.
+The episode featured extensive interviews with both Randy and Rachel Weaver, along with former FBI agents at the site, and Bo Gritz, who helped end the Ruby Ridge standoff.

 Ruby Ridge was the subject of Criminal Minds, Season Three, episode 7, "Identity" (2007).
 Agent David Rossi says that he was at Ruby Ridge during the siege.

 In 2017, it was the focus of the 323rd episode of American Experience, the 5th episode of its 29th season.

 A heavily fictionalized version of the standoff, including the shooting of Vicki Weaver, is featured in the first episode of the Paramount Network television miniseries Waco (2018).

 Tara Westover, in her memoir Educated (2018), referred to this incident, noting her own family's preparations to defend their isolated home against a potential siege by "the Feds".

 The Ruby Ridge incident was the subject of the first season of the narrative podcast series Slate Presents.
 The four-episode season, titled Standoff: What Happened at Ruby Ridge? ran as a stand-alone miniseries hosted by journalist Ruth Graham.

 In 2020, the incident was featured in a season of Fox Nation's Scandalous.

 In 2023, the incident was referenced in an episode of The Righteous Gemstones, season three, episode two, "But Esau Ran to Meet Him".